pastthepixels/proton-docs/docs/source/getting-started/setting-up-your-scene/making-your-character.rst

     </video>

-Finally, it's time to import your playermodels and test out your game!
+Finally, it's time to import your models and test out your game!
 Head over to the next steps to find out what to do now.